 A newer line of wearables feeding biometric data into Vélox+ — the toe in the water of a very different business.

 In 1991 Liesbeth transferred majority ownership to the Van Marcke Foundation for Health & Movement — a self-governing enterprise foundation whose mission is to fund research and programmes in health, rehabilitation and sustainability.
 A decade later, in 2001, Vélox listed on Euronext Brussels through a dual-class share structure: the Foundation holds the voting A-shares, the public holds the B-shares.
 The Foundation therefore retains durable control, while the company has access to public capital markets.
+This model of ownership mirrors many leading companies in Europe, such as Novo Nordisk, Maersk, Ikea, Bosch, Associated British Foods, Lloyd's Register, Pierre Fabre Group, and Carlsberg, and can be seen in India (Tata and Wimpro), the US (Bose, Patagonia and Hershey) and Austrilia (Ramsey Health Care)

 That arrangement — mission-driven steward on one side, public shareholders on the other — is the strategic knife-edge of the simulation.
 Every major decision in the game sits in the tension between the two.